 I joined the faculty of the Institute of Economics, Academia Sinica in 2018 as an assistant research fellow after receiving my PhD in Economics from UC Berkeley.
 My research interest is in Econometrics.

-The semiparametric maximum utility estimation proposed by Elliott and Lieli (2013) can be viewed as cost-sensitive binary classification; thus, its in-sample overfitting issue is similar to that of perceptron learning in the machine learning literature.
-Based on structural risk minimization, a utility-maximizing prediction rule (UMPR) is constructed to alleviate the in-sample overfitting of the maximum utility estimation.
+The maximum utility estimation proposed by Elliott and Lieli (2013) can be viewed as cost-sensitive binary classification; thus, its in-sample overfitting issue is similar to that of perceptron learning.
+A utility-maximizing prediction rule (UMPR) is constructed to alleviate the in-sample overfitting of the maximum utility estimation.
 We establish non-asymptotic upper bounds on the difference between the maximal expected utility and the generalized expected utility of the UMPR.
-Simulation results show that the UMPR with an appropriate data-dependent penalty outweighs some common estimators in binary classification if the conditional probability of the binary outcome is misspecified, or a decision maker's preference is ignored.
+Simulation results show that the UMPR with an appropriate data-dependent penalty achieves larger generalized expected utility than common estimators in the binary classification if the conditional probability of the binary outcome is misspecified.

 We propose a counterfactual Kaplan-Meier estimator that incorporates exogenous covariates and unobserved heterogeneity of unrestricted dimensionality in duration models with random censoring.
 Under some regularity conditions, we establish the joint weak convergence of the proposed counterfactual estimator and the unconditional Kaplan-Meier (1958) estimator.
 Applying the functional delta method, we make inference on the cumulative hazard policy effect, that is, the change of duration dependence in response to a counterfactual policy.
 We also evaluate the finite sample performance of the proposed counterfactual estimation method in a Monte Carlo study.

 "Testing Monotonicity in a Model with Nonseparable Time-Invariant Heterogeneity"